Last updated on March 18th, 2019

 - Whether or not you receive child support through another state or a collection agency.

-Virginia child support guidelines create a “rebuttable presumption” in any judicial or administrative proceeding for child support.
 This essentially means that every agency will assume the award set out in the Virginia child support guidelines is the correct amount.
 Only a ruling in a Virginia Family and Domestic Relations Court can overturn this presumption.

 In this way, either parent can challenge the presumed amount laid out in Virginia’s child support guidelines.
 Most commonly, the custodial parent will ask for additional child support, while the non-custodial parent may ask for a reduction in the amount they’re required to pay.

 If you feel the trial court failed to take into account all of the factors outlined above, you may also appeal their decision.

 Generally, the written child support order will list a date for when the first payment is due.

 For example, if you filed a claim two months before the judge finalizes the order, the order may also require that the non-custodial parent pay additional support for those two months.